Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/icon.md

 {{< scss-docs name="ouds-font-icon-common" file="scss/helpers/_icon.scss" >}}

-## Display headings

-You should not use any icon with our `.display-*` font sizes, because we prefer to keep the place for the text.

 ## Headings

 Here are the rules to follow for headings.
 These icons' sizes are responsive.